 • Right clicking in the text row area brings up a menu-style version of the toolbar.
-In addition, it allows you to select options for the Screen Mode, Zoom, Mouse Pointer type, and Mouse Sync Mode.
+In addition, it allows you to select options for the Screen Mode, Zoom, Mouse Pointer, Mouse Sync Mode, and Macro List.
 These functions are discussed in the sections that follow.